If you’re not familiar with the Warframe video game, you can first check our Warframe setting article. This entry assumes familiarity.

 This suggests a scale where weapons have two more APs of EV, and two APs of Sharpness (EV) over comparable modern firearms.

 (This is an action video game.
-So we won’t assume that one attack in DC Heroes correspond to one finger pull in Warframe.
+So we won’t assume that one attack in DC Heroes correspond to one trigger pull in Warframe.
 One DCH attacks represent a series of shots or blows in the video game.)

 Feel the weight